 Use a crescent wrench to tighten connection, but don’t overtighten.

-Last step is to attach the sprayer to the faucet hose.
+The last step to installing the new kitchen faucet is to attach the sprayer to the faucet hose.

 Tighten the sprayer, then remove the clip from your faucet hose.

 Place sprayer back up next to faucet spout.